senden9/personal-blog/content/blog/2019-03-07-blog-intro.md

 ## Content
 Here I will write irregular posts about software and hardware development.

-The programming languages that I use the will be [Rust](https://www.rust-lang.org/), Python and C#.
+The programming languages that I use will be [Rust](https://www.rust-lang.org/), Python and C#.
 Rust will be compiled either for x86-64, ARM or [MIPS](https://en.wikipedia.org/wiki/MIPS_architecture) CPU's.

 ## What drives this Blog